 We can proudly say that the vast majority of our drain relining will last for decades to come.

-Providing an accurate estimate for drain lining is difficult as the cost varies so much.
+Providing an accurate estimate is difficult as the cost varies so much.
 The cost will depend on many factors, including the extent and location of damage.
-We can assure you that drain lining / drain relining it is an extremely cost-effective way of repairing drains.
-Where possible, we always like to use this method.
-Drain relining can save the client money and reduce disruption.
+However, we can assure you that drain lining / drain relining it is an extremely cost-effective way of repairing drains.
+Where possible, we always like to use this method, it can save the client money and reduce disruption.